KxSystems/docs/docs/wp/columnar-database/index.md

 The purpose of this white paper is to give an overview of some of the methods that are available to a kdb+ developer when trying to optimize the performance of a kdb+ database when queried.

-Kdb+ has a well deserved reputation as a high-performance database, appropriate for capturing, storing and analyzing massive amounts of data.
+kdb+ has a well deserved reputation as a high-performance database, appropriate for capturing, storing and analyzing massive amounts of data.
 Developers using kdb+ can use some of the techniques outlined in this white paper to optimize the performance of their installations.
 These techniques encompass variations in the structure of queries, how data is stored, and approaches to aggregation.

 Adjustments to column attributes are made using the `dbmaint.q` library.